 Team Member Training:

-All Campus CERT members attend 16 hours of classroom (August, September 2017 at PNW) and light, hands-on training, followed by a half day exercise during which they practice the skills learned in the training.
+All Campus CERT members attend 16 hours of classroom and light, hands-on training, followed by a half day exercise during which they practice the skills learned in the training.
 The classroom training may also be accomplished in an on-line format.

 Topics covered in the training include: